agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 ## `registerStorage()`

 Registers a new [Storage](../storage/Introduction.md) Interface to AgileTs.
-It is used to permanently store persisted Instances ([`.persist()`](../state/Methods.md)) in the Storage that the Interface represents.
+A Storage Interface is used to permanently store persisted Instances ([`.persist()`](../state/Methods.md)) to the Storage represented by the Interface.
 The [Local Storage](https://developer.mozilla.org/de/docs/Web/API/Window/localStorage) is registered by default.
-Below you can see how the `localStorage` is registered internally.
+Below you can see how the Local Storage is registered internally, if the `localStorage` flag got set.
 ```ts {13}
 // create localStorage Interface with help of the Agile Storage
 const _localStorage = App.createStorage({